DonKracho/ESPHome-component-iPixel-ble/README.md

 One major discovery is that no single protocol exists for communicating with all BLE-enabled controllers.
 Most existing documentation and repositories focus on one.
 But at least other do exist the iPixel Color app is aware of only by evaluating firmware versions and display size.
 It requires people who own these devices, especially the none working, to do some debugging.

 ### Framework Selection
 The BLE stack occupies a significant amount of flash memory.
-Combined with several sensors, buttons, and other components, this quickly exceeded the 4MB flash capacity (2MB App, 2MB OTA) of my ESP32-C3 Super Lite.
+Combined with several sensors, buttons, and other components, this quickly exceeds the 4MB flash capacity (2MB App, 2MB OTA) of an ESP32-C3 Super Lite module.
 I found that the ESP-IDF framework produces a smaller binary compared to the Arduino framework.
-In future ESPHome will support the ESP-IDF only.
+Announced for 2026 ESPHome will support the ESP-IDF only!
 Therefore it is strongly regcommended to use it right now.
+(The majpr difference is using the ESP_LOGx macros instead of Arduino-Sprintf and std::strings instead of Arduino-String)

 ## Part Five: Future Work / ToDo

 - **Known issues:**
-  - tested with display size 32x32 and 16x96 only.
+  - tested with display size 32x32 and 192x16 only.
 The size is captued from the device.
-If the size recognition fails the width and height parameters can be set in ipixel_ble.yaml display section.
+If the size recognition fails the width and height parameters can be set in ipixel_ESP-xyz.yaml display section.
   - switching off and on the light does set the effect to None.
 I found no elegant way to propagate the last running effect to the light component.
-(I pepared it according the dev branch of ESPHome but the functions are not available in version 2025.2.0)
   - 16x16 and 16x32 font bitmaps are generated by stupid doubling bits and rows with no smoothing.
 It was just an easy way to get it to work.
   - The yaml file has some internal components.
 They are pepared, but not used and implemented right now.
 Deleting these may cause compilation erros!
-  - With the 16x96 display the first 2 pixels of a frame load are garbage.
+  - With the 192x16 display the first 2 pixels of a loaded frame are garbage.

-- **Sending PNG and animated GIFs**
+- **Support of animated GIFs is not implemented**
-  Unfortunately the text (data) component is limited to 255 bytes.
-Using the max_length parameter in text.py configuration file did not apply.
-I need to figure out how to get a big data into the ESPHome device.
-A http request using an URL pointing to an image source or reenabling the REST api may be a suggestion.
+  I need to figure out how to decode GIF Files using existing ESPHome components.

-- **internal PNG and GIF to RGB converter**
+- **PNG support requires ESP32-S3 with PSRAM**
   Unsing the OTA partition the ESP32 C3 Lite the compiled code is already eating about 84% of its flash size.
 Reaching 90% causes instability for unknown reasons.
-Because I do not want to skip the OTA functionality, I will have to upgrade to a ESP32 S3 with 8MB flash memory for further deveolpment.
+I do not want to skip the OTA functionality!
+To use online image support an ESP32-S3-N16R8 is recommended (you can get them from ali for less tha 4€/piece).
+Please refer to the according yaml example.

 - **reverse engeneering of the play program feature**
   A nice feature to queue image and text effects.